Owning a dog involves responsibilities as well as pleasures. The following basic tips can help prevent your dog from causing a nuisance:

 - Always carry a bag you can use to pick up after your dog.
 Take the waste home to your black rubbish bin or sack or use a litter or dog waste bin.
 Even better, train your dog to 'go at home'.

 - Don't let your dog bark constantly -a well-trained dog is not one that barks at everyone and everything.
 Dogs that are kept outside for long periods often bark more.
 Find out when and why your dog barks and take steps to prevent it.
-Our dog warden can give advice in the worst cases.
+We can give advice in the worst cases

 - Don't leave your dog alone for long periods; dogs are pack animals and need companionship.
-Remember - you have a duty to care under the Animal Welfare Act 2006.
+Remember - you have a duty of care under the Animal Welfare Act 2006.

 - Keep your dog healthy, with regular feeding, worming, exercise, grooming and vaccinations.
-Make sure your dog's living accommodation is clean, warm and dry and that fresh drinking water is always available.
+Make sure your dog has bedding which is clean, warm and dry and that fresh drinking water is always available

 Remember, dogs live for about 14 years, so think hard before you take on such a responsibility.
-If you can no longer keep your dog, contact a re-homing charity or our dog warden on 01395 517456 for help.
+If you can no longer keep your dog, contact a re-homing charity or environmental health on 01395 517456 for help.
 Do not put your dog out onto the street where it could be injured or cause an accident.

-Want to know more about responsible dog ownership, download our “Daily Wag” newsletter.
+Want to know more about responsible dog ownership?
+See our “Daily Wag” newsletter